MicrosoftDocs/architecture-center/docs/guide/multitenant/service/private-link.md

 You might consider deploying a shared private link service, which is connected to a standard load balancer.
 Each of your tenants can create a private endpoint and use it connect to your solution.

 A single Private Link service instance supports a large number of private endpoints.
 If you do exhaust the limit, you can deploy more Private Link service instances, although there are also limits to the number of Private Link services you can deploy on a single load balancer.
+If you expect that you'll approach these limits, consider using a Deployment Stamps-based approach, and deploy shared load balancers and private link service instances into each stamp.

 ### Dedicated Private Link service and dedicated standard load balancer per tenant

 You can deploy a dedicated private link service and dedicated load balancer for each tenant.
-This approach makes sense when you have dedicated virtual machines for each tenant, or for a group of tenants.
+This approach makes sense when you have a dedicated set of virtual machines for each tenant, such as when your tenants have strict compliance requirements.

 ### Dedicated Private Link service per tenant and shared standard load balancer